HardlyDifficult/Crypto/Tether.md

 ## Is Tether a Scam?

-Yes.
+Seems like it.
 I expect there will be a sudden crash to 0.

 ## Failures